-Creosote Removal in Boynton Beach, FL — what local homeowners should know
+What Boynton Beach, FL homeowners should know about creosote removal

 The three stages and the right method

+On Boynton Beach 33435 homes, the job runs like this.
 Stage 1 is powdery and brushes away.
 Stage 2 is sticky and needs a chemical treatment.
 Stage 3 is hard, glazed, and the most dangerous — it requires a commercial remover and sometimes a return visit.
 The stage in your flue goes on the report.
-We document each step on Boynton Beach jobs with photos, so you can see what was wrong and what changed.
+Around the historic downtown area along Ocean Avenue and the 1927 Boynton High School (now the Historic Cultural Center) and the 1925 Mizner-designed Woman's Club on Ocean Avenue, salt and humidity decide the materials, so we default to marine-grade hardware here.
+Because this area gets the full run of South Florida humidity and storm season, we build the repair to outlast the next wet year — not just this one.

 - Chemical loosener for sticky stage-2 buildup